Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

   * IGESControl_Reader:: PrintCheckLoad
 void PrintCheckLoad(  const Standard_Boolean failsonly,  const IFSelect_PrintCount mode) const ;
 Purpose: Displays the check results on file entities.
-If failsonly is True prints only «&nbsp;Fail&nbsp;»  messages, otherwise all messages. mode determines the contents and the order of  messages:
+If failsonly is True prints only "Fail"  messages, otherwise all messages. mode determines the contents and the order of  messages:
 IFSelect_ItemsByEntity  -  sequential list of messages per entity, IFSelect_CountByItem  -     counts the number of entities per message, IFSelect_ShortByItem  -      the same function but also of the first five entities, IFSelect_ListByItem -       the  same but displays the rank numbers of all (not only five) entities, IFSelect_EntitiesByItem  - the same plus it displays the Directory Entry number for each entity
   * IGESControl_Reader:: PrintCheckTransfer
 void PrintCheckTransfer(  const Standard_Boolean failsonly,  const IFSelect_PrintCount mode) const;